krxat/keyframe-detection/README.md

 ```
 python keyframe.py --source path/to/video [--Thres (required threshold between frames)]
 ```
  A higher threshold will mean that there should be more difference between the frames for them to be key.
-It will have values anywhere from 1000000 to 5000000
+It may have values anywhere from 1000000 to 5000000